Gregoire-W/Image-To-Video/README.md

 - 🎥 Convert images into AI-generated videos.
 - 🔧 Choose the format and duration of your video.
 - 📝 Add a custom prompt for each image to refine the generation.
+- 🖥️ You don't need a powerfull computer since the generation is done with scraping

 ---